Subhead: How to process subscription revenue, bookkeeping and legal compliance done right

 Key metrics and reporting

 Embrace reporting that connects finance and product teams.
 Popular sales and revenue metrics are monthly recurring revenue (MRR), annual recurring revenue (ARR), churn rate, net revenue retention, average revenue per account (ARPA) and deferred revenue aging.
-1 - Reliable Deferred Revenue Schedules That Reconcile to the Balance Sheet and Point of View Period-Over-Period Variance Analysis For Management The saas accounting solution must generate heft, but also relevant deferred revenue schedules that reconcile to workbook year-to-date (and work backwards decade-by-decade).
+Reliable deferred revenue schedules that reconcile to the balance sheet and point-of-view period-over-period variance analysis for management are essential.
+The saas accounting solution must generate relevant deferred revenue schedules that reconcile to workbook year-to-date.

 Cost and ROI considerations